Vivekanand-R/AI-Product-Framework/README.md

 **Other Concepts:**

-**Monopoly: Core Concept**
+Apart from **visionary leadership, technological innovation, relentless execution, groundbreaking products or services, long-term investments, bold risks, and a deep understanding of user needs**, sometimes market position can evolve into a state where they face little to no competition, either temporarily or structurally.
+This naturally brings us to the economic concept of a monopoly.

-A monopoly is a market structure where a single seller dominates the entire market for a product or service with no close substitutes.
+Monopoly: Core Concept:- Market structure where a single seller dominates the entire market for a product or service with no close substitutes.
 Price maker, meaning it has substantial control over pricing, output, and market conditions—something that’s impossible in more competitive markets.

 1. Natural Monopoly: Utilities (e.g., Electricity, Water) : Local electric utilities, Regulated.
 2. Patented: For Example Pharmaceuticals.